 h(t|x˜) = h0(t)exp(β1x1 + ... + βpxp) (5)

 where h0(t) is an arbitrary baseline hazard function that does only depend on time, and βi’s are the unknown parameters that we are interested in estimating.
 The reason that it is called a “proportional” hazard model is because for any two subjects, the ratio of their hazard function will be constant over time.
-This is a very strict assumption which should be checked before adopting this model.
+This is a modelassumption, and should be checked in practice when adopting the Cox PH model.

 Notice that the baseline hazard function is left to be arbitrary, which implies that the Cox Proportional Hazard Model will be a semi-parametric model.
 There are different ways to define the baseline hazard functions, and the piece-wise constant baseline hazard model will be the most convenient and popular choice.
 We will focus on this kind of model in the rest of this paper, and I will introduce it in details in the next section.